FLOCK4H/AtomDucky/README.md

 **Flash the device with bootloader**.

-Before flashing, the board has to enter into the bootloader mode, this is different between all boards, usually holding the button itself works, but in case of Atom S3U we must hold the main button and the reset button until the green light.
+Before flashing, the board has to enter into the bootloader mode, this is different for all boards, usually holding the button itself works, but in case of Atom S3U we must hold the main button and the reset button until the green light.

-<sub>The flash offset '-z' may vary, please check which flash offset your board has, common offsets to try are '0, 0x0, 0x1000'</sub>

 ```
   # Find the port